IHE/HIE-Whitepaper/README.md

 to enable the architecture desired by the community or communities participating.

+## 1.4 Connectathon and Projectathon

+IHE [Connectathons](https://www.ihe.net/participate/connectathon/) are a cross-vendor, live, supervised and structured testing event where industry leaders test implementations of IHE Profiles to advance health IT interoperability.
+All tests are evaluated on interoperability and conformance to IHE Profiles found in IHE’s Technical Frameworks.
+The test floor is overseen by IHE’s technical project managers providing a safe, neutral test environment and an unparalleled opportunity for industry collaboration and problem resolution.
+[IHE Connectathons](https://www.ihe.net/participate/connectathon/) take place multiple times and locations annually in various countries across the world to advance health IT and patient safety.
+Including [USA](https://www.iheusa.org/what-is-ihe-connectathon), [Europe](https://www.ihe-europe.net/), and [Japan](http://www.ihe-j.org/en/), and the [world](https://www.ihe.net/participate/connectathon/).

+**Benefits of IHE Connectathon Testing**
+- Reduce Development Costs and Time to Market
+- Debug systems and product capabilities within minutes leveraging a broad cross-section of industry partners on-site including:
+- Electronic medical record (EMR) vendors, public health agencies, device vendors and key infrastructure components that support health information exchange including Patient Identity Managers, Document Registries and Repositories, Cross Community Gateways
+- Leverage 20+ years of standards development experience and test tools developed in partnership with IHE International, IHE USA and National Institute of Standards and Technology (NIST)
+- Learn, collaborate, and network with 450+ of the industry’s top professionals at the largest interoperability testing event in the world
+- Be present with industry’s top vendors implementing IHE Profiles to enable interoperability
+- Learn and speak with the industry’s top leaders on-site at the [IHE NA Connectathon](https://www.iheusa.org/ihe-connectathon-overview)
+- Qualify to participate and demonstrate IHE Profiles in HIMSS Interoperability Showcases across the globe

+**Projectathon**

+The [Projectathon](https://www.ihe-europe.net/testing-IHE/projectathons) is a testing session dedicated to a specific deployment project using a set of IHE Profiles in their interoperability specifications.

+Participants to a [Projectathon](https://www.ihe-europe.net/testing-IHE/projectathons) will test conformity and interoperability of their systems or solutions against the deployment project interoperability specifications based on IHE Profiles.
+For a [Projectathon](https://www.ihe-europe.net/testing-IHE/projectathons), the test plans and testing tools are customized to the specifics of the deployment projects.

+The organization which has the lead of the project has the responsibility to define the testing criteria for the project requirements and publishes the results at the end of the [Projectathon](https://www.ihe-europe.net/testing-IHE/projectathons).
+The testing session can be delegated to the IHE team where IHE is experienced and can provide the necessary skills for managing such a testing event.
+The [Projectathon](https://www.ihe-europe.net/testing-IHE/projectathons) can be the preliminary event before any conformity assessment, quality label or certification process.

 # 2 Principles of IHE for Health Document Sharing

 This section describes several principles which are foundational to